seL4/docs/Tutorials/seL4_RT_tutorial.md

 # seL4 5.2.0-MCS Tutorial

+> *This tutorial is currently out of date.
+There may be issues when trying to compile the tutorial exercises.
+We aim to update this tutorial at a later date*

 This tutorial demonstrates how to use the real-time features of the MCS kernel API, it covers enough such that if you have already done the seL4